linode/docs/docs/databases/mongodb/install-mongodb-on-ubuntu-16-04.md

 ## Manage Data and Collections

 Much of MongoDB's popularity comes from its ease of integration.
-Interactions with databases are done via JavaScript methods, and [drivers for other languages](http://docs.mongodb.org/ecosystem/drivers/) are available.
+Interactions with databases are done via JavaScript methods, but [drivers for other languages](http://docs.mongodb.org/ecosystem/drivers/) are available.
 This section will demonstrate a few basic features, but we encourage you to do further research based on your specific use case.

 1. Open the MongoDB shell using the `example-user` we created above: